What’s feeding your baby’s growth?

-Moms, your baby's nutrient demands can be met through a combination of a suitable milk supplement and solid foods from after 6 months.
+Moms, your baby's nutrient demands can be met through a combination of a suitable milk supplement and solid foods.
 Miss Law advises that a variety of foods from different food groups should be introduced when weaning begins6.

 |Food groups||Recommended number of servings per day (7-12 months)|